Setting up payroll in Israel

 1. Employers are required to submit real time monthly reports and to issue employees with a payslip each month.
 The reports must detail the employee salaries, deductions, and tax withholdings.

 2. Yearly Reporting: At the end of each calendar year, employers must submit an annual report to the ITA, summarizing all payroll-related information for the year.
-Also, each employee should receive a Form 106 which summarises their annual salary information.
+Also, each employee should receive a Form 106 which summarizes their annual salary information.

 What is gross salary vs. net salary?